waniven/waniven/README.md

 ## Current skills ⚒️
 - **Languages:** C and java
-- **Networking:** basis of networking and network practices
+- **Networking:** Great interest and understanding of networking and network practices, intrested in getting more practivcal experience
-- **Virtual Machines:** run three instances of Proxmox
+- **Virtual Machines:** Run three instances of Proxmox
 - **Microsoft Server:** Have used active directory users and computers before when working in IT Support both as an intern and full time

 ## Education 📚
-- international baccalaureate bilingual diploma completed in Germany
+- International Baccalaureate bilingual diploma completed in Germany
 - Bachelor of Computer and Information Sciences and at Auckland University of Technology

 ## Interests 🔍